The real lesson in Meta’s job cuts

 What to do instead of cutting the team first

 Cut the work before you cut the people.
 That means removing duplicate briefs, killing approval chains that exist for no clear reason, and stopping content that only exists to keep a calendar full.
 A team can waste half its week producing the same article three times in different forms, then spend the rest waiting for sign-off from people who never read the draft closely.
-If you want a cleaner operation, start there.
-Content Marketing Institute research has repeatedly shown that teams with a documented content strategy are more likely to report success, which makes the point plain, process comes before headcount.

-Audit every recurring piece of content against three tests, revenue impact, search demand, and maintenance cost.
-If a page drives no sales influence, has weak or declining search demand, and takes real effort to keep accurate, stop doing it.
-That is the dead weight.
 A category page that never ranks, a monthly roundup no one reads, or a blog post written because “we always do one at the end of the month” belongs on the chopping block.
-This is the same logic people use when they ask how to boil eggs, how to hard boil eggs, or how to screenshot on Mac, the answer is simple, and the extra ceremony adds nothing.
+The same logic applies to any routine query: if the answer is simple and the extra ceremony adds nothing, the content probably does not need to exist.
 Your content plan should be that direct.

 A smaller, sharper content team beats a bigger team producing generic output.
 Five people making the same safe posts will never outrun three people who know exactly which pages matter, which search terms deserve attention, and which assets need repair.
 Generic content is easy to spot, and readers ignore it fast.
-That is why teams can publish a lot and still miss the mark.
-If you want a useful comparison, think of how to watch NFL draft coverage, people do not need ten versions of the same recap, they need the right information at the right moment.
-Content works the same way.

 Use AI to compress production time, then spend the saved time on strategy, editing, and updates.
 That is the operating rule.
-Draft faster, outline faster, summarize faster, then use the extra hours to improve pages that already matter.
+Draft, outline, and summarise faster, then use the extra hours to improve pages that already matter.
 Refresh product education, tighten internal links, fix stale claims, and improve pages that earn traffic.
-That is how a lean team gets better.
-It is also how people actually get to heaven from Belfast, the route matters more than the noise around it.
-Same with content, the process decides the outcome.
-If the process is clean, the team can be smaller and better at the same time.

 Frequently asked questions